HSemic/Ordinare-sorting-visualizer/README.md

 The app was built using the [React library](https://reactjs.org/) and bootstrapped using create-react-app.

-Code itself was written using [TypeScript](https://www.typescriptlang.org/), a JavaScript superset.
+Code itself was written using [TypeScript](https://www.typescriptlang.org/), a statically typed JavaScript superset.

 UI and styling was done using [MaterialUI](https://material-ui.com/), a React UI framework.